The Life Sciences Law Review: United Arab Emirates

 Patents are registerable for pharmaceuticals for a period of up to 20 years, with no extension period allowed.

-However, unlike other jurisdictions in the region, the UAE recognises the patentability of second-use medical inventions under the law and has registered a number of these.
+The UAE recognises the patentability of second-use medical inventions under the law and has registered a number of these.

 There are no remarkable regulatory incentives within the UAE with respect to the marketing, developing or production of pharmaceuticals at this time.